 There was something different about prisoner number 4859.
 Like many of his fellow prisoners, 4859 had been arrested by the Nazis and slung into a new camp on the outskirts of the town of Oświęcim.
 So, what set this particular prisoner apart from his fellow detainees?
-4859’s real name was Witold Pilecki and, as The Volunteer, the new book by former Daily Telegraph war correspondent Jack Fairweather vividly documents, he was locked up in the infamous Auschwitz concentration camp voluntarily.
+4859’s real name was Witold Pilecki and, unbelievably he was locked up in the infamous Auschwitz concentration camp voluntarily.

 The story of Witold Pilecki was almost unknown in Poland before the fall of the communist regime in 1989.
 Indeed, to anyone who was aware of the name, Witold Pilecki was a traitor who had got what he deserved.
 The reality was very different.